BlessingNehohwa/Car_Price_Prediction/README.md

 <b> Conclusion </b>:

 I did my EDA and trained my dataset using linear regression and random forest regresser.
-The r2 score for linear regression was 0.91 and for random forest regressor was 0.96 therefotre i chose the random forest with 0.96 accuracy
+The r2 score for linear regression was 0.91 and for random forest regressor was 0.96 therefotre i chose the random forest with <b> 0.96 </b> accuracy